exanova-y/pollenpilot/README.md

+Proof of concepts
-Demo of Particle Swarm Optimization for robotic bees when pollinating flowers
+Particle Swarm Optimization algorithm used in robotic bees when pollinating flowers
+to be updated with more advanced algorithms